jimmckeeth/adobe-fonts-liberator/README.md

 even though this shouldn't really be needed as the path to the Desktop folder is auto-determined from the user's environment and the Adobe CC fonts directory is located under a standard path in the user's %APPDATA%.

-### Kudos
+### Acknowledgements
-This script is essentially a PowerShell port of [kalaschik/adobe-fonts-revealer]
+This script is a fork of [pawalan/adobe-fonts-liberator], which is essentially a PowerShell port of [kalaschik/adobe-fonts-revealer]